Yonatha/incorporate-intelliJ-plugin/README.md

 # inCorporate

-A plugin for IntelliJ IDEA and other JetBrains IDEs that displays compatibility between module versions in a project.
+Analysis of compatibilities among versions of existing modules in your Java/Kotlin project.
 <br>
 <br>
 <b>Features:</b>